This post may contain affiliate links. Learn more.

 Astringents, especially those that contain alcohol, can be very drying for the skin.

 Are you hurting your skin more than helping it if you use toners that contain alcohol?
-Most experts seem to think so because the alcohols often used in skincare break down your skin’s protective layer, which makes it less able to retain moisture.
+Most experts seem to think so because the alcohols often used in skincare break down your skin’s protective layer, making it less able to retain moisture.
+This is especially true if you have a dry skin type or relatively softer skin, as it might leave it more prone to damage.

 For most people, however, using a non-alcohol toner is a good thing.
-Toner, after all, helps to get rid of damage on the surface of the skin; alcohol can irritate the skin further.
+After all, a toner helps to get rid of damage on the surface of the skin; alcohol can irritate the skin further.

 3. Facial water/face mists